Versions:1.0 - 7.2

 - You may install multiple QuerySurge Agents up to the number that your license permits.

 - Each QuerySurge Agent deployed in your environment needs at least one JDBC driver to work with your data sources.
 A JDBC driver is a piece of software that allows your Agent to "talk" to a data source.
 So, for example, if you plan to use QuerySurge with Oracle and Teradata, you will need to deploy both the Oracle and the Teradata drivers to each Agent.

 - The QuerySurge Installer comes bundled with JDBC drivers for several industry-standard databases, and you can install these drivers when you install the Agent.

 - You can always add new drivers using the installer after you have installed an Agent.

 - Your JDBC driver may not be bundled with QuerySurge; if not, you can deploy the JDBC driver(s) manually to the Agent machine.
 For more information, see Adding JDBC Drivers.

 - Please note that the QuerySurge Agent installs as a service.

-For a more detailed article on Agent installation please see the Agent Installation Guide article.
+For a more detailed articles on Agent installation please see either of the following: